 Joining White Pine Pictures in 2012, Alicia Giammaria is responsible for designing and keeping promotional materials ready by coordinating requirements with our management team.
 During her time at White Pine Pictures, she has developed strong relationships with vendors as well as key contacts in the industry, while planing meetings for several markets and festivals.
 Alicia looks after social media and website upkeep and is currently working on the theatrical release of Painted Land: In Search of the Group of Seven and Guantanamo’s Child: Omar Khadr Alicia was born and raised in Montreal, QC where she studied documentary film and in her spare time, she works on her photography.

-Since joining White Pine in 2013, Maxim has had a wide variety of responsibilities, including production coordination, graphic design, web management, and marketing coordination.
-He’s currently focused on factual development, working with Andrew Munger to flesh out new projects, bring them to broadcasters, and get them production ready.
+Since joining White Pine in 2013, Maxim has had a wide variety of responsibilities, including production management, graphic design, web management, and marketing coordination.
+He’s currently focused on factual development, working with Andrew Munger to find and refine new projects, bring them to broadcasters, and get them production ready.

 Born and raised in Saskatoon, Maxim moved to Toronto after earning a B.A (Hons) in International Development and Cultural Studies from Trent University and a post-graduate certificate in Film and Television Production from Sheridan College.
 Before working at White Pine, he had the opportunity to complete internships with Toronto’s Mercury Films and TIFF.